 - Foam the car.
 By proxy, I end up leaving the foam to sit and run off the paint while I prep my "Wash" bucket.
 I do not rinse the foam off the car.
 I want it sitting there to break down the wax.

 - Add about 2oz of soap to your wash pad.
 I use a Microfiber Madness Incredipad XL.

 - Fill Wash Bucket that has the wash pad and soap with water.

 - Wash the car using as little pressure as possible on the wash pad.

-- Rinse to prepare for next step in the Decon process: Optimum Ferrex.
-(I always rinse with Deionzed Water.)
+- Rinse to prepare for the next step in the Decon process: Optimum Ferrex.
+(I always rinse with Deionized Water.)